LunaHeartwood/LunaHeartwood/README.md

 ## About me

 <body>
-<h4>- 🔭 I am currently starting my studies at Noroff school of technology and media design
+<h4>- 🔭 I am currently starting my studies at Noroff school of technology and digital media
 <h4>- 🌱 I am a learning about web design
 <h4>- 🤔 I’m looking for help with coding basics
 <h4>- 💬 Ask me about: Space